mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

     * Delete button at the lower right corner of thumbnail of scene, this is the same as :guilabel:`Remove Scene`.

     .. note::
         Deleting scene in storyboard does not delete the keyframes at the scene's frame.
 Instead the duration of the deleted scene gets added to the previous scene.
+This is prevent accidental data loss upon removing a scene.

 Reordering Scenes
     Scenes can be reordered using drag and drop.
-All the keyframes within the duration of that scene will move on reordering.
+All the keyframes within the duration of that scene will move upon reordering.

 Managing Comment Fields
     * To add Comment fields, e.g. Action or Dialogue, go to :ref:`Comment menu <storyboard_comment_menu>` and click on the plus button at the bottom-left.
 A new comment field will be added to the list of comments.
 Change its name and press :kbd:`Enter`.
 This will add a comment field to all scenes in the docker.